PUP (band): PUP (2013–2015)

 Having begun recording with Schiffman, the band announced their upcoming album would release on October 8, 2013.
 From September to the end of November 2013, PUP joined Hollerado and the Zolas on a 24-stop tour across Canada to promote the album.
 Upon its release, the self-titled debut album, PUP, was met with critical acclaim.
 The Calgary Herald named PUP one of Canada's best new bands, and Stereogum listed them as one of the top 40 new bands of 2013.
 PUP won two Bucky Awards from CBC Radio 3 for Best Live Show and Best New Artist in 2013, and was nominated for Best Video.

 In December 2013, PUP signed with SideOneDummy Records and re-released their debut album in the United States on April 8, 2014.
 In 2014, they went on their first tour of the UK, playing 8 shows around the country with the UK band Slaves.
 The first two shows of the tour in London were part of the NME Awards tour.
 After that they played South By Southwest in Austin, Texas, followed by several more London shows and the Groezrock festival in Belgium.
 In May they started an extensive tour of the US with the Menzingers, Lemuria and Cayetana, playing 32 shows in 39 days.
 In August they opened for the Hives in London, England, and then played at Reading and Leeds Festivals.
-In September 2014, they made first appearance on Riot Fest at Chicago and Toronto.
+In September 2014, they made their first appearance on Riot Fest at Chicago and Toronto.

 In late 2014, PUP completed its first head-lining tour of Canada and the US, culminating in a sold-out concert at Toronto's Lee's Palace featuring a "next level" performance.
 In early 2015, PUP completed a multi-city tour of Australia, supporting The Smith Street Band.
 PUP then participated in the 2015 Vans Warped Tour, joining the tour for the month of July, including a highly anticipated date in Toronto, the band's hometown and place where the band has enjoyed success.
 This was the band's first time playing the Molson Amphitheatre.
 Between October and December 2015, the group supported Modern Baseball on their headlining US tour.